paulfilkin/Powershell_scripts/split_TMX/README.md

 Also note there are two versions of the script using different methods and outputs.

+- ***splitTMX.ps1***: somewhat quicker and requires the script to be in the same folder as the TMX
+- ***splitTMX_v2.ps1***: slower, but doesn't require the script to be in the same folder and it will write the split TMX files into a new folder

 ## Features

 - **File Selection**: Prompts the user to select the TMX file to be split.